• Skip to main content

 • Cool in the Fridge First - Glass doesn't like sudden temperature change, so let your pot of sauce cool slightly on the stovetop before filling your jars.
 Then let them cool in the refrigerator overnight before moving them to the freezer.

-• Store Sauce in Different Sized Jars or Containers - Smaller sized jars can be used for lunch flatbread pizzas or larger jars for pasta dinners, or homemade pizza night.
+• Store Sauce in Different Sized Jars or Containers - Smaller sized jars can be used for lunch flatbread pizzas or larger jars for pasta dinners like this Pink Sauce Pasta with Italian Sausage, or homemade pizza night.
 Freeze in sizes for your intended use.

 • To Use - Thaw overnight in the fridge.